RodrigoPAml/DesignPatterns/README.md

 A Clean Architecture is a software architecture pattern designed to promote separation of concerns and maintain clean and understandable code.
 It is based on design principles and best practices aimed at creating highly testable, flexible, and sustainable software systems.

+One of the key goals of Clean Architecture is to maintain one-way dependencies, meaning that inner layers should not be aware of implementation details of outer layers.
+This facilitates testability, maintenance, and code evolution, as changes in an outer layer do not affect the inner layers.

+Clean Architecture is a generic approach and can be applied to various programming languages and project types.
+It encourages writing clean, testable, and high-quality code, which is essential for long-lasting software projects that need to be easily adaptable to changing requirements.

 ![image](https://github.com/RodrigoPAml/DesignPatterns/assets/41243039/192308ce-b836-4fd4-b312-2fbf8f7314c1)

 The Clean Architecture proposes a well-defined layering structure, with each layer having specific responsibilities and one-way dependencies.
 The core layers typically include: